 Any database you add to an instance must have the same Sage Estimating version as the other operating databases.
-For example, if you are using Sage Estimating 15.12, and you want to add a standard database from a previous Sage Estimating installation, upgrade the standard database to version 15.12 before adding it to the new instance.
-Refer to the Estimating Management Console in-product Help for instructions on adding databases using the Search For feature.
+For example, if you are using Sage Estimating 16.11, and you want to add a standard database from a previous Sage Estimating installation, upgrade the standard database to version 16.11 before adding it to the new instance.
+Refer to the Estimating Management Conscious-product Help for instructions on adding databases using the Search For feature.

-The allowable database size in SQL Server is unlimited.
-However, if you are operating SQL Server Express, the database size is limited to 10 gigabytes (GB).
-Sage Estimating provides you with a warning if your database size nears the limit.
+SQL Server allows an unlimited database size.
+However, SQL Server Express limits the database size to 10 gigabytes (GB).
+Sage Estimating warns you if you database size nears the limit.

-During the Sage Estimating install, if you choose to install SQL Server 2008 R2 Express from the Sage Estimating installation and setup window, the installation process automatically configures a new Sage Estimating-compatible instance for you.
-The default name for the instance is SAGE_ESTIMATING; however, you have the option of giving the instance any name you want.
+If you select the option to create a new SQL Se veri astance in the Select installation options for Sage Estimating window, the installation process automatically configures a new Sage Estimating-compatible instance for you.
+The default name for the instance is SAGE ESTIMATING.
+However, you can give the instance any name you want, provided it is not the same as all existing SQL Server instance on the computer.

-If you choose not to install SQL Server Express from the setup and installation files but elect to create your own instance using an existing SQL Server installation, it must meet certain requirements.
-See "Modified Installation" on page 14" for more information.
+If you do not select the option to character new SQL Server a stance in the Select installation options for Sage Estimating window, you can create your own astance using an existing SQL Server installation.
+The new instance must meet the requirements stip (lated in "Modified Installation" on page 13."

-Microsoft SQL Server Files
+Microsoft SOL Server Files

-Every SQL Server database has at least two files associated with it:
+Every SQL Server database has at Nast two files associated with it:

-- A file that stores the actual data (.mdf) - A transaction log file (.ldf)
+A file that stores the actual data (.mdf)

+trantaction log file (.ldf)

-SQL Server stores your Sage Estimating data in the database file (.mdf).
+SQL Server stores your sage Estimating data in the database file (.mdf).
 For details, see "SQL Server Express Installation" on page 12.